UKPLab/sentence-transformers/examples/unsupervised_learning/README.md

 The following approaches only require sentences from your target domain.

+**Disclaimer:** Unsupervised Sentence Embedding methods are still an active research area and the results are not well predictable.
+In many cases, pre-trained models that use labeled data work better also for other (new) domains.

 ### TSDAE
 In our work [TSDAE (Tranformer-based Denoising AutoEncoder)](https://arxiv.org/abs/2104.06979) we present an unsupervised sentence embedding learning method based on denoising auto-encoders: